vapor-community/wallet/Sources/PassKit/PassKit.docc/PassKit.md

 ### 🎟️ Wallet Passes

-The VaporPasses framework provides a set of tools to help you create, build, and distribute digital passes for the Apple Wallet app using a Vapor server.
+The VaporWalletPasses framework provides a set of tools to help you create, build, and distribute digital passes for the Apple Wallet app using a Vapor server.
 It also provides a way to update passes after they have been distributed, using APNs, and models to store pass and device data.

 See the framework's [documentation](https://swiftpackageindex.com/vapor-community/PassKit/documentation/passes) for information and guides on how to use it.